Getting Started

 ~/.capsule/keys

-Section titled “Engine Setup”The standard procedure for Source runtime is capsule setup --engine nacelle.
-For existing binaries, use capsule engine register.
+Section titled “Engine Setup”The standard procedure for Source runtime is ato setup --engine nacelle.
+For existing binaries, use ato engine register.

-capsule setup --engine nacellecapsule engine register --name nacelle --path /usr/local/bin/nacelle --defaultCreate a New Capsule
+ato setup --engine nacelleato engine register --name nacelle --path /usr/local/bin/nacelle --defaultCreate a New Capsule

-capsule new hello-capsule --template nodecd hello-capsuleMinimal capsule.toml (Lifecycle shortcut) example:
+ato new hello-capsule --template nodecd hello-capsuleMinimal capsule.toml (v0.2) example:

 Section titled “Validate and Run”- Validate manifest -

-capsule validate .capsule open . --watchcapsule ps --allcapsule logs --name hello-capsule --followPack and Sign
+ato validate .ato open . --watchato open . -t cliato ps --allato logs --name hello-capsule --followPack and Sign

 Section titled “Pack and Sign”For distribution, create a .capsule and sign with Ed25519 key.
 Signed artifacts can be reused in public flows or CI.